noCaptchaAi/hCaptchaSolverApi/readme.md

 ## How to use API? or How to solve captchas?

 Our API solves challenges with http requests.
 So when you send `post` request with JSON formatted like below our api receves your task, then a `get` request gives you solved response which you can implement on your system.
-Please follow steps below a the `JOSN` format you need to send:
+Below `JOSN` format you need to send:

 ```
 {